Solar battery, power wall, and energy storage system are all terms used for a battery pack. BUT they may not all be the same.

 There is another thing… they don’t like to be too warm either, 45oC+ and you start to have issues, so the summer sun could be a issue for some installations as well as loft installations where lofts will see 55+oC in summer.

-How much cold capacity loss? just under 30% on a 48V 100ah battery. a lead acid stand by may help as these are fairly good to -20oC or LTO. or install heating. heating the the lower cost and space.
+How much cold capacity loss? just under 30% on a 48V 100ah battery. a lead acid stand by may help as these are fairly good to -20oC or LTO.

 We test our batteries to make sure we don’t sell rubbish, so everything on our shop is going to work for you.

-The inverter choice is key to the battery ( system voltage), we can offer higher voltage inverters (96v) which lowers the current requirements of the battery. – lowering current usually mean longer life.
+The inverter choice is key to the battery ( system voltage), we can offer higher voltage inverters (96v) which lowers the current requirements of the battery. – lowering current usually mean longer battery life.

-we make custom batteries, we supply DIY battery cells and kits, and we sell our own battery and others too.
+We make custom batteries, we supply DIY battery cells and kits, and we sell our own battery and others too.
 Our hardest issue with battery is stock, we order batteries and they are sold before they arrive, so you may have to wait a week or two for them as its now just a order or group buy process.